niamhbelton/Siamese_Network_Bad_Data/README.md

 5. 'iso_set' - binary values where one indicates that it is present in the training data for Isolation Forest.

-An MRI was labelled as being bad data if it;
+An MRI was labelled as being bad data if it fell into any of the following categories;
 1. Contained no anatomical information.
 2. Contained no relevant anatomical information.
+For example, when training a model to detect ACL tears on sagittal data, an MRI from the axial or coronal plane is not informative.
 3. Most of the important anatomical information is out of view.

+The MRI cases that were considered to be bad data are highlighted in the table below.
 | MRI ID | Category | Further description |
 | :---: | :---: | :---: |
 | 0003 | 1 | - |